Scholarships

 Thorpe Scholarship for Leadership Development

 The Thorpe Scholarship for Leadership Development is awarded to students who have demonstrated past leadership and both the aptitude for and likeliness of continued Christian leadership in the future.
-This scholarship is open to second year students who will be selected by the FLBC scholarship committee through essay, interview, and recommendation at the end of students’ first year of study.
+This scholarship is open to second-year students who will be selected by the FLBC scholarship committee through essay, interview, and recommendation at the end of the students’ first year of study.

-Depending on fund performance, a number of students will be selected each year to receive this award.
-These students will meet in a not-for-credit leadership development cohort with FLBC staff and the President of FLBCS.
-At the end of each year the cohort will compile a brief, substantial journal documenting leadership lessons learned.
+Recipients will meet in a not-for-credit leadership development cohort with FLBC staff and the President of FLBCS.
+At the end of each year, the cohort will compile a brief, substantial journal documenting leadership lessons learned.
 This journal may be published by FLBC and will be shared with the donor who established this scholarship.

 This scholarship is endowed by the estate of Rev. Gordon Thorpe, the high school pastor of longtime AFLC leader Rev. Robert L. Lee.
 Each scholarship awarded will cover half tuition for the second year.